tc-lang/trenchcoat/writeups/proof-overview.md

 The result of this is two algorithms which both have a worst-case time complexity of O(n²) but drastically different runtimes.

+(The following results are based on the tests in [src/proof/tests.rs](../src/proof/tests.rs))

-On my laptop, the times to complete the proof tests (averaged over 15 tests) are:
+On my laptop, the times to complete the proof tests (averaged over 15 runs) are:
 - Bound method: 209ms;
 - Graph method: 51ms;

 TODO: Further breakdown of test timings to include times for true/false/undetermined results.

-These tests can be found at [src/proof/tests.rs](../src/proof/tests.rs).

 It should be noted that this time also includes parsing and other tests, making the difference not meaningful as a factor.
 It does, however, illustrate that the bounds method is significantly slower.